ogamespec/ogame-opensource/Wiki/en/install.md

 If you are deploying to the Web and don't want to have one universe at the root with the game, you can create a subdomain like `uni1.mygame.com` and put the `game` folder there.

+:warning: The `game` folder in the root of the universe instance should be put in its entirety, i.e. just as a folder, not its contents.
+Game scripts rely on this.

 If you just want to have one universe where the main page is, just put the `game` folder in the root of your web server.

 ## Battle Engine